Merseyside Skeptics Society: InKredulous

 InKredulous is a comedy panel quiz show, inspired by shows such as Mock the Week, Have I Got News for You, and The News Quiz, featuring a variety of guests from the sceptic community.
 In the pilot episode, host Andy Wilson described it as "the quiz show where we satirically examine news stories, websites, events and personalities who will tweak the spider sense of our sceptical listeners and delicious looking panelists."
 The first episode was released on 8 February 2010.
 Hosts of other podcasts are frequently guests, including Steven Novella of The Skeptics' Guide to the Universe, Robin Ince of Infinite Monkey Cage, George Hrab of Geologic, Brian Dunning of Skeptoid, Kylie Sturgess of Token Skeptic, Ross Blocher and Carrie Poppy of Oh No, Ross and Carrie!, and others.
 Other notable guests include David Aaronovitch, Paul Zenon, and Jon Ronson.

 Be Reasonable

 Be Reasonable is a monthly interview show that engages guests with ideas outside the mainstream scientific consensus, such as a member of the Flat Earth Society.
 In the first episode, on 28 January 2013, hosts Hayley Stevens (until June 2014) and Michael Marshall described the show as an examination of their guests' beliefs and their structure, and the evidence they believe supports these beliefs.
 Guests have discussed past life therapy, aura photography and the presence of aliens on Earth.

+The Skeptic Podcast

+Since February 2025, The Skeptic Podcast has released fortnightly episodes, featuring selected articles from back issues of The Skeptic magazine, narrated by members of the Merseyside Skeptics Society, including the hosts of Skeptics with a K and Inkredulous.